 TGah editor to change the 5th paragraph of this subclause as following:

 The AP shall operate in Active mode during a Beacon or short Beacon interval if the AP Power Management element is either absent in the Beacon or Short Beacon or the PM Mode subfield is set to 0.
-Similarly, the AP shall operate in Active mode during one or more RAWs defined by an RPS element with the RAW Assignment type set to Regular RAW, Sounding RAW, Triggering Frame RAW or AP PM RAW/non-TIM RAW with RAW Type Options set to 01.
+Similarly, the AP shall operate in Active mode during one or more RAWs defined by an RPS element with the RAW Assignment type set to Regular RAW, Sounding RAW, Triggering Frame RAW or Simplex RAW with RAW Type Options set to 1 or 2.

 TGah editor to change the 8th paragraph of this subclause as following:

-An AP including an AP Power Management element with the PM Mode subfield set to 1 in (Short) Beacon frame shall include an RPS element in the (Short) Beacon that includes a RAW during which all STAs are allowed to access (by setting the RAW Group field to all zeros).
+An AP including an AP Power Management element with the PM Mode subfield set to 1 in (Short) Beacon frame shall include an RPS element in the (Short) Beacon that includes an omni- RAW during which all STAs are allowed to access (by setting the RAW Type field to 10 and the RAW Type Options subfield to 2 ).
 This RAW may be used for association of new STAs.

 TGah editor to change the name of “AP PM/non-TIM RAW” to “Simplex RAW” through the draft.(#924)